jamzuz/probeAPI/readme.md

 ## how to install

 ### *this project has been made with python 3.10
-### first setup your virtual enviroment if you dont want to install everything globally
+### clone the repository, navigate to the install directory and setup your virtual enviroment if you dont want to install everything globally
 ### Note: Project currently contains the PROBEapi_db.db file which contains mockdata, if you would like to run the api without data just delete the file and start the program again.

 ### install steps:

 ### `start/activate/create your virtual enviroment`